GerdaBuchberger/my-first-repo/README.md

-This is my ditact repo file
+This is my ditact repo file.
+My name is Gerda.